microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Adding a member after the sentinel member to an evolvable enumeration
+- Adding new instance annotations to a response payload //// TODO link to docs
+- Adding control information to a response payload //// TODO link to docs
+- Removing an instance annotaiton from a response payload if the annotation is not selectable and the current behavior is that the annotation is not always present in the response payload

 - Removing, renaming, or changing the type of annotation /* TODO gareth has mentioned that tooling relies on annotations, so these *should* be considered breaking changes